isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/education.md

       a.
 MOE-registered Foreign System Kindergartens;

       b.
-Organisations providing full-time pre-tertiary education to students age 18 and below that leads to a qualification, i.e. Private Education Institutions (PEIs) registered with the Committee for Private Education and Privately-funded Schools (PFSs)<sup>1</sup>;
+Organisations providing full-time pre-tertiary education to students age 18 and below that leads to a qualification, i.e. Private Education Institutions (PEIs) registered with the Committee for Private Education and Privately-funded Schools (PFSs); Nonetheless, MOE would strongly encourage these organisations to shift lessons online<sup>1</sup>;

       c.
 Organisations and individuals providing learning interventions provided by therapists registered with the Allied Health Professions Council, or Early Intervention (EI) centres funded by the Early Childhood Development Agency (ECDA)<sup>2</sup>; and